An Incredible Rotorua 3 Day Itinerary

 Whakarewarewa Forest – The Redwoods

-The Redwoods Treewalk is here too (we didn’t do this though).
+The Redwoods Treewalk is here too.
 It consists of 28 suspension bridges that take you between the trees and sits at 20 metres high.
 Story Boards provide information on forestry and local stories.

 More information and prices can be found on the Treewalk website.

-The final attraction for the day is the skyline.
+The final attraction for the day is the skyline, an exciting blend of breathtaking views and heart-pounding fun.
 There are plenty of options to choose from including gondola, luge, mountain biking, ziplines, skyswing, and dining.

 The gondolas seat 8 people but we had one all to ourselves.
 You will see Lake Rotorua, the city and possibly some geothermal activity.

-While you are there, why not have dinner?
+Alternatively, why not stay for dinner at the Stratosfare Restaurant?
 The buffet was delicious with plenty of options to choose from.
 The views were amazing too and we took some beautiful photos from the outdoor area.
 I would recommend booking in advance for this though as it is a popular choice.

 Day Two